peejaywk/FourFifthsJazz/README.md

     * Hover over each of the social media icons and verify the icon changes colour and increases in size.
     * Click on each social media link and verify it opens up the correct page in a new browser tab.
     * Hover over the email link and verify that it changes colour.
     * Click on the email link and verify that it opens up your email client.
-The resposnse may vary depending on the setup of your computer.
+The response may vary depending on the setup of your computer.

 ### About Page Testing
 * Navigation bar